eamaldonado01/blackjack/README.md

 8. Open your browser and navigate to `http://localhost:5173` to play the game.

-You should now be able to create lobbies and play Blackjack locally in single‑player or multiplayer mode.
+You should now be able to create lobbies and play Blackjack locally in single‑player or multiplayer mode with friends.
+If you wish to play with other people, simply have your friend run these steps too and join your lobby.